Combodo/iTop/readme.txt

 #71   The same MySQL credentials are used during the setup and for running the application.
 #257  Could not delete more than 997 items when SUHOSIN is installed with its default settings (See TRAC)
 #265  Add reconciliations keys into CSV template

-Internet Explorer 7 is not supported (neither IE7 nor IE8 in compatibility mode)
+Internet Explorer 6 is not supported (neither IE7 nor IE8 in compatibility mode) Tested with IE8 and IE9.
+Be aware that there are certain limitations when using IE8 in "security mode" (when running IE on a Windows 2008 Server for example)

 3.3.
 Known issues (https://sourceforge.net/apps/trac/itop/report/3)